 - 1. Driver temperature control dial

 - 2. A/C (air conditioner) button

-- Front window defroster button
+- 3. 🙀 Front window defroster button

-- 4. Fan speed control dial
+- 4. 😽 Fan speed control dial

-- (system off) button
+- 5. OFF button

-- Outside mirror defroster switch
+- 6. 🔎 Outside mirror defroster switch

-- 7. Air recirculation button
+- 7. \checkmark Air recirculation button

 - 8. Passenger temperature control dial

-- DUAL button
+- 9. DUAL button

-- 10. Air flow control buttons
+- 10. Air flow control buttons - 11.
+AUTO button

-- The air conditioner cooling function operates only when the engine is running. - Do not leave children or adults who would normally require the assistance of others alone in your vehicle.
+The air conditioner cooling function operates only when the engine is running.

+- Do not leave children or adults who would normally require the assistance of others alone in your vehicle.
 Pets should also not be left alone.
 They could accidentally injure themselves or others through inadvertent operation of the vehicle.
 Also, on hot, sunny days, temperatures in a closed vehicle could quickly become high enough to cause severe or possibly fatal injuries to people or animals. - Do not use the recirculation mode for long periods as it may cause the interior air to become stale and the windows to fog up.